meligo/BitcoinSubsidiumExplorerv4/README.md

     "port": 27017
     },

-    this is already set to 35 but if it's giving issues please set it back to 1 "block_parallel_tasks": 1, –> Set this value to 35.
+    this is already set to 12 (4 core server) but if it's giving issues please set it back to 1 "block_parallel_tasks": 1, –> Set this value to 12.
 It’s speeds up the sync.
+    Best is to test this setting , stop the npm start service by control+X or control+c , change value and test if the setting is too high you will see an error when you do "npm start" , means the value was too high. finding the sweet spot here will speed up the syncing.
+    Once this setting is found, do not do "npm start" anymore, but start the explorer with pm2 (install of pm2 can be found lower in the readme)

     "wallet": {
     "host": "localhost",